🧡 Skip to main content🔍 Skip to search

 Log file location option allows setting up the path in which log files are stored on disk.

 Maximum log file size allows specification of maximum log file size in megabytes.
-When the log file size limit has been reached, Automation Workshop renames the log file and starts a new one, deletes the log file and starts new one or just stops logging any further events.
+When the log file size limit has been reached, Automation Workshop renames the log file and starts a new one, deletes the log file and starts a new one, or just stops logging any further events.
 In order not to miss any event, keeping both renamed copy and new log file is recommended.

 Conclusion